cirrusflyer275ds/ctx-eor-site/docs/recruiting/ad-copy-generator.md

 # Ad Copy Generator

-This module outlines how CTX-EOR generates high-conversion recruiting advertisements tailored to the role, company, and location—powered by structured data and AI-driven personalization.
+This module outlines how Hireway generates high-conversion recruiting advertisements tailored to the role, company, and location—powered by structured data and AI-driven personalization.

 ---

 ## Purpose

-CTX-EOR’s Ad Copy Generator is designed to:
+Hireway’s Ad Copy Generator is designed to:

 - Automate job ad creation using role-specific data
 - Reflect the employer’s tone and priorities